prideout/book-webgl/README.md

 # master

-- I think there's a bug where the tess levels can affect interval.

-- Add colors back.
+- Copy color computation from JS to GLSL.

-- Frame rate counter in the HTML.
+- Frame rate counter in the HTML; disable vsync?

 - I think giza/WebGL should move into a DEMO layer (out of giza)